vespa-engine/sample-apps/msmarco-ranking/document-ranking.md

 #####################
 </pre>

-If you want to alter the application and submit to the leaderboard you can generate a run for the **eval** query split by
+If you want to alter the application and submit to the leaderboard you can generate a run for the **eval** query split by:

 <pre>
 $ ./src/main/python/evaluate_document_run.py --retriever sparse --rank_profile ltr \